 Japan was granted safe passage through the strait on March 21, when Iranian Foreign Minister Araghchi announced that Japanese ships would be allowed to transit.
 The concession came after weeks of diplomatic pressure from Tokyo, which imports approximately 90 percent of its crude oil through Hormuz and had been among the hardest-hit economies since the blockade began.

 China, which imported roughly 1.5 million barrels per day of Iranian crude before the war, appears to have secured the most favorable terms.
-Chinese-flagged vessels have been transiting Hormuz with minimal disruption since the selective blockade began, according to CNBC vessel tracking data, though the financial terms of Beijing’s arrangement with Tehran have not been publicly disclosed.
+Chinese-flagged vessels have been transiting Hormuz with minimal disruption since the selective blockade began.
+The Panama-flagged, Chinese-owned tanker Bright Gold transited the strait on March 23 carrying approximately 40,000 tonnes of methanol bound for China, according to Caixin Global — one of the first Chinese-linked commercial vessels to use the IRGC corridor openly.

 The emerging two-tier system divides the world’s shipping nations into those willing to negotiate with Iran and those locked out entirely.
-For Saudi Arabia — whose oil exports must either pass through Hormuz or rely on the limited capacity of its Red Sea port at Yanbu — the toll represents a strategic catastrophe that no amount of money can solve, because Tehran has classified the Kingdom as an enemy.
+For Saudi Arabia — whose oil exports must either pass through Hormuz or rely on its Red Sea port at Yanbu, where the East-West Pipeline has now reached its full 7-million-barrel-per-day capacity — the toll represents a strategic catastrophe that no amount of money can solve, because Tehran has classified the Kingdom as an enemy.

 Does International Law Allow Iran to Charge Shipping Fees?